morgan3d/quadplay/README.md

 however you want, including commercially.

-If you modify the runtime library, compiler, or emulator, then you must redistribute those changes to those under the LGPL3.
+If you modify the runtime library, compiler, or emulator, then you must redistribute those changes under the LGPL3.

 Portions of the IDE are under different, less-restrictive open source licenses (BSD, MIT, and public domain).

-Quadplay automatically adds assets and library licenses to your game's credits screen.
-You don't have to do any work to satisfy attribution clauses from open source liceses.
+Quadplay automatically adds asset and library licenses to your game's credits screen.
+You don't have to do any work to satisfy attribution clauses from open source or Creative Commons licenses.

 All sounds, sprites, and games distributed with quadplay✜ are Creative Commons licensed.
 The copyright and license on each of those is in